Psalm 23 – The LORD Is My Shepherd and My Host

 · It is a valley of the shadow of death, facing what seemed to David as the ultimate defeat and evil.

 ii.
 Notably, David recognized that under the shepherd’s leading, he may walk through the valley of the shadow of death.
 It isn’t his destination or dwelling place.
-Like the Preacher in Ecclesiastes, David might say that all of life is lived under the shadow of death, and it is the conscious presence of the Lord as shepherd that makes it bearable.
+Like the Preacher in Ecclesiastes, David might say that all of life is lived under the shadow of death, and it is the conscious presence of the LORD as shepherd that makes it bearable.

 iii.
-This line is especially suggestive when we read this psalm with an eye towards Jesus, the Great Shepherd.
+This line is especially suggestive when we read this psalm with an eye toward Jesus, the Great Shepherd.
 We understand that a shadow is not tangible but is cast by something that is.
 One can rightly say that we face only the shadow of death because Jesus took the full reality of death in our place.

 b.
 Yea, though I walk through the valley of the shadow of death: This line from the psalm – and the psalm as a whole – has proven itself precious to many a dying saint through the ages.
-They have been comforted, strengthened, and warmed by the thought that the Lord would shepherd them through the valley of the shadow of death.
+They have been comforted, strengthened, and warmed by the thought that the LORD would shepherd them through the valley of the shadow of death.

 i.
 Near death, the saint still calmly walks – he does not need to quicken his pace in alarm or panic.
 Near death, the saint does not walk in the valley, but through the valley.